-For further information or to enquire about Carbon Literacy training through Keep Scotland Beautiful, contact firstname.lastname@example.org
+For further information or to enquire about Carbon Literacy training through Keep Scotland Beautiful, contact Katie Murray at firstname.lastname@example.org

 Climate Ready Classrooms supports young peoples’ call for climate action and works in partnership with their schools and communities to act on climate change.

-As part of the Scottish Government’s commitment to reduce Scotland’s emissions, they have invested £300,000 to expand the Climate Ready Classrooms initiative.
-This scheme, delivered by Keep Scotland Beautiful and accredited by The Carbon Literacy Project, provides a one-day Carbon Literacy training course tailored specifically towards young people (as well as their teachers, headteachers, CLD practitioners and youth and children’s workers), enabling them to develop their knowledge of climate change, its causes and effects, and live more sustainably both at home, at school and within their local area.
-Thanks in part to this funding, it’s hoped that the programme will be rolled out to over 5,000 young people in Scotland, and approximately half of all Scottish secondary schools, across the next two years.
+The course, delivered by Keep Scotland Beautiful, funded by the Scottish Government and accredited by The Carbon Literacy Project, provides a one-day Carbon Literacy training course tailored specifically towards young people as well as their teachers, headteachers, and support staff.
+It enables them to develop their knowledge of climate change, its causes and effects, and how to live more sustainably both at home, at school and within their local area.

-‘This brilliant experience has inspired me to change/alter my action to lower my carbon footprint and to spread awareness among my peers to hopefully inspire them to take action just like me.
-I highly recommend anyone who is given the opportunity to take part in Climate Ready Classrooms to do so, so you can be inspired just like I have.’ – Brandon Lei (S6), Lornshill Academy, Clackmannanshire
+“This brilliant experience has inspired me to change/alter my action to lower my carbon footprint and to spread awareness among my peers to hopefully inspire them to take action just like me.
+I highly recommend anyone who is given the opportunity to take part in Climate Ready Classrooms to do so, so you can be inspired just like I have.” – Climate Ready Classrooms participant, Lornshill Academy, Clackmannanshire.